An Easy Digital Voice Guide for The Over 60s

 • Scam & fraud protection: Some digital voice providers offer simple call blockers to protect customers from scams.
 But VoIP technology can go further.
 Here at Phonely, we offer a digital voice service which includes our innovative CallGuard feature.
 It’s an added layer of protection which blocks scammers at every turn.

-These are just a few benefits, but you can read about more on our dedicated blog.
+These are just a few benefits, you can read about the 5 big benefits of home VoIP on our dedicated blog.

 Transitioning to digital voice can protect the vulnerable